Hi, I’m Sol.

 Furthermore, as an immigrant whose entire extended family was still living in the developing world, I also knew that it wasn’t just about “work hard” or “grind grind grind” or “believe in yourself” malarkey.
 And having a one-time launch of $50,000 does not make you a guru, nor does making $2k/mo from your websites make you a passive income genius, nor does getting 2000 visitors a day to your site make you some traffic genius.

-I’ve done it for 19 years now.
+I’ve done it for over 20 years now.
 I’ve generated over eight figures.
 I have websites that collectively garner over 200,000 visitors a day.

 Oh, and another reason to join the SJO.com Family – I email (2-4x a month) on random thoughts of entrepreneurship, productivity, and more.
 They’re often a big hit, but not something I post on the site.
 So be sure to get on board for the exclusive content.